You are here

 --Discipline Profile and Core Concepts, American Historical Association (2016)

-Our History curriculum provides excellent preparations for many professions and is one of the most solid majors for developing educated individuals who live enriched lives with all the benefits that come from possessing a cultured perspective.
-History majors develop skills in information acquisition, analysis, appreciation, and application.
+Our History curriculum provides excellent preparation for many professions and is a solid major for developing culturally competent individuals who live rich, fulfilling lives--while also fostering durable skills in information acquisition, analytical thinking, adaptability, appreciation, and application.

-As a discipline, the study of history offers widely transferable skills that are essential to the workforce in a variety of professional fields.
-These skills include:
+As a discipline, the study of history offers widely transferable human skills that are essential to today's workforce.
+These include:

 Learn more about History majors’ occupational outlook from the U.S. Bureau of Labor Statistics, and check out what the CEO of a Fortune 500 Index multination investment company says about hiring History majors (and other humanities majors) here.